mozilla-ai/lumigator/README.md

 ## Kubernetes Installation

-You can also deploy Lumigator on kubernetes using our [helm](lumigator/infra/mzai/helm/lumigator) chart
+You can also deploy Lumigator on kubernetes using our [Helm](lumigator/infra/mzai/helm/lumigator) chart.

 ## Documentation